-Research in the Bonner lab utilizes a combination of in vitro cell culture models and transgenic mouse models to study the toxicology of nano particles.
-Current efforts are aimed at investigating: 1) Mechanisms through which carbon nanotubes and nano metals cause pulmonary fibrosis, 2) Effects of nanoparticles on pre-existing respiratory diseases, including allergen-induced airway inflammation in mice to model nanoparticle exacerbation of asthma, 3) Effects of carbon nanotubes and nano metals on the pathogenesis of pleural diseases, including mesothelioma and subpleural fibrosis, and 4) Consequences of carbon nanotube functionalization by atomic layer deposition on toxicity and innate immune responses in the lung and other organ systems.
+Research in the Bonner lab utilizes a combination of in vitro cell culture models and mouse models to study the toxicology of emerging nanoparticles.
+Current efforts are aimed at investigating: 1) Mechanisms through which carbon nanotubes and nanometals cause pulmonary fibrosis, 2) Effects of nanoparticles on pre-existing respiratory diseases, including allergen-induced airway inflammation in mice to study nanoparticle exacerbation of asthma, 3) Effects of carbon nanotubes and nanometals on the pathogenesis of pleural diseases, including mesothelioma and subpleural fibrosis, and 4) Consequences of carbon nanotube functionalization by atomic layer deposition on toxicity and innate immune responses in the lung and other organ systems.

 Mechanisms of pulmonary fibrosis